Being able to prepare food and cook is a basic part of caring for yourself.

 Why Does the Weight of Pans Matter?

-The weight of the cookware seniors use is important for a few different reasons.
+The weight of the cookware seniors use is essential for a few different reasons.

-First, the weight may be too heavy for the senior to lift on a consistent basis.
+First, the weight may be too heavy for the senior to lift consistently.
 This could lead to pots and pans being dropped.
 Injuries could result.
 A mess definitely will.

-Second, pans that are heavier must be gripped tighter.
+Second, heavier pans must be gripped tighter.
 Tight grips on narrow panhandles are difficult at best for elderly people with poor grip strength.
-For those with arthritic hand and wrist joints, it can be very painful.
+For those with arthritic hand and wrist joints, it can be excruciating.

 Features to Look for in Lightweight Cookware